In the aftermath of Hurricane Ida, an exuberant amount of people have been left without…

 “Nobody wants to go through a flood, but when you do, our equipment can rescue you and clean your property up when the damage has been done,” says company president Liz Todd.

-The Office of Wetlands, Oceans and Watersheds at the Environmental Protection Agency has a list of principles that guide aquatic resource restoration projects and disaster recovery in events like this.
+The Office of Wetlands, Oceans, and Watersheds at the Environmental Protection Agency has a list of principles that guide aquatic resource restoration projects and hurricane cleanup in events like this.
 Here at Stan’s, we adhere to these best practices.
 These “Restoration Guiding Principles” include the following:

 - Preserve and protect aquatic resources

 - Restore natural structure